thrumdev/UNO/README.md

 python app.py
 ```

 **For low vmemory usage**, please pass the `--offload` and `--name flux-dev-fp8` args.
-The peak memory usage will be ~16GB.
-Just for reference, the end2end inference time is 40s~1min on RTX 3090 in fp8 and offload mode.
+The peak memory usage will be 16GB.
+Just for reference, the end2end inference time is 40s to 1min on RTX 3090 in fp8 and offload mode.

 ```bash
 python app.py --offload --name flux-dev-fp8